tuckermitcht/collection/README.md

 Requirements:

 Must be able to add a new item to the collection
-Item must be available forever.
+Item must be available forever